piergiaj/tgm-icml19/README.md

-# Learning Latent Super-Events to Detect Multiple Activities in Videos
+# Temporal Gaussian Mixture Layer for Videos

 This repository contains the code for our [ICML 2019 paper](https://arxiv.org/abs/1803.06316):